-Janine Schwarz is a PhD candidate and research fellow at the American Studies Department.
-Her dissertation project focuses on domestic noir fiction as a subgenre of crime fiction.
-She did her state examination in English and Latin in October 2017 and April 2018 respectively.
-Her final thesis in the teaching degree program is titled “John Adams in a New Light?
+Janine Schwarz is a PhD candidate and assistant professor at the American Studies Department.
+Her dissertation project focuses on domestic noir, a current trend and genre in crime fiction whose beginnings are commonly traced back to Gillian Flynn’s bestseller Gone Girl (2012).
+More specifically, she investigates the construction and definition of this genre, for example through paratextual material, as well as the different versions of womanhood and feminism negotiated in the texts, scrutinizing how they both confirm and subvert patriarchal ideology.
+Previously, she has worked as Grant Manager and Project Administrator of the EU COST Action “Comparative Analysis of Conspiracy Theories (COMPACT)” and as a research assistant at the department.
+She completed her state examination in English and Latin in October 2017 and April 2018, respectively, with her final thesis titled “John Adams in a New Light?
 The Representation of the Second President in Poetry of the Early American Republic and the Eponymous HBO Series.”
-She has previously worked as a research assistant at the American Studies Department and as Grant Manager and Project Administrator of the EU COST Action “Comparative Analysis of Conspiracy Theories (COMPACT)” of which Michael Butter is the vice-president.
-Her research interests include American literature and culture from the 18th century to the present, crime fiction with a focus on domestic noir, the heroization of U.S. presidents from Washington to Lincoln, film and television studies as well as reality TV studies, and popular culture.
+Her research interests include American literature and culture from the 18th century to the present, crime fiction, the representation of U.S. presidents from Washington to Lincoln, film and television studies, including reality TV studies, popular culture, and feminist studies.